Sunday, 31 May 2015

 Bones a walking barely holding true, and mouth that never stops talking, not for me, not for you.
 Yap, yap, yap.
 Yap, yap, yap, debilitation has not reduced her mastication of hot air.

-The DJ blew my mind, dancing under the flashing lights, floating on the good vibes, with sweat dribbling down my leg, my face, the back of my neck.
-I'm inside my head, the world has disappeared, the beat is fresh, beating in my heart, and my ears, and beating deep down in the depth of my soul.
+The DJ blew my mind, it was sublime, dancing under the flashing lights, floating on the good vibes, with sweat dribbling down my face, and my neck, even down the back of my leg.
+I'm inside my head, the world has disappeared, floated away when I close my eyes.
+The beat is fresh, beating in my heart, and my ears, and my chest, beating deep down in the depth of my soul.

 Just me... and 100 of my closest friends.